elastic/rally-tracks/eql/README.md

 * `index_settings`: A list of index settings.
 Index settings defined elsewhere (e.g. `number_of_replicas`) need to be overridden explicitly.
 * `cluster_health` (default: "green"): The minimum required cluster health.
 * `error_level` (default: "non-fatal"): Available for bulk operations only to specify ignore-response-error-level.
+* `cluster` (default: '') Cluster name configured on the target ES host as a remote cluster to allow execution of CCS queries.